dib-lab/khmer-protocols/mrnaseq/1-quality.rst

    echo 1-quality TRIM `date` >> ${HOME}/times.out

-(From this point on, you may want to be running things inside of screen, so that you detach and log out while it's running; see :doc:`../amazon/using-screen` for more information.)
+(From this point on, you may want to be running things inside of screen, so that you can leave it running while you go do something else; see :doc:`../amazon/using-screen` for more information.)

 Run
 ::

-  rm -f orphans.fq
+  rm -f orphans.fq.gz

   for filename in *_R1_*.fastq.gz do